MPGxxYT/Cryo/README.md

 # Cryo
-An AES file encryptor and decryptor.
+An AES file encryptor and decryptor class library.

 Since this is a little coding project for myself, no guarantee this is perfect security.